microsoft/vscode-python/CONTRIBUTING.md

 npm run testSingleWorkspace  # will launch the VSC UI npm run testMultiWorkspace  # will launch the VSC UI
 ```
+...note this will use the Python interpreter that your current shell is making use of, no need to set `CI_PYTHON_PATH` here.

 *To limit system tests to a specific suite*